 It probably varies from generation to generation, but let’s say that the average person is checking their email at least twice a day.
 That means you can get in front of your audience’s eyes on a regular basis.

-Email marketing often leads to higher conversion rates than other marketing tactics.
+Email marketing often leads to higher conversion rates than other online marketing tactics

-By creating a well-written email that ends with a clear call-to-action, your brand can encourage readers to take that next step in their buyer’s journey – moving them ever closer to conversion.
+By creating a well-written email that ends with a clear call-to-action, email marketers can encourage readers to take that next step in their buyer’s journey – moving them ever closer to conversion.

 If a subscriber has already bought something from you, they’re more likely to be receptive to your emails, and then more likely to convert again.